 Another performance metric to note for the water heater is the first-hour rating of the machine.
 As a result, this heater is a better performer than most other water heating devices listed.
 Lastly, all parts of the heater are covered by a decade-long warranty.

-What could be better: This tool will take up a lot of space wherever you decide to install it.
+What are the flaws?
+This tool will take up a lot of space wherever you decide to install it.
 Also, since it sucks the heat out of surrounding air, it might be an inconvenience in cold climates where you need all the heat you can get.

 Our second favorite hybrid water heater is another pick from A.O.
 Smith.
 As is visible from the images provided, this machine is almost identical to the editor’s choice.
 However, this A.O.
 Smith HPTU-50 is smaller, lighter, and more in tune with the needs of a smaller household.